alexfrater/mase/lab2.md

 The buffer is written to a file or the console.

 call_module: A node operation representing the invocation of a module in nn.Module.
+Usually a neural network mdoule such as a layer

 2.What are the functionalities of profile_statistics_analysis_pass and report_node_meta_param_analysis_pass respectively?